Data Analysis for International Relations

 First semester, Second semester

 Students start learning about the creation and management of datasets, various descriptive statistical analyses, and the computation and interpretation of significance tests.
 The course continues with basic and advanced OLS regression analysis, logistic regression for binary outcomes and factor analysis, which are fundamental methods of data analysis in the social sciences.

-The evaluation of students is based on on their active class participation and a take-home exercise that considers the different topics learned during the course.
+The evaluation of students is based on their active class participation and a take-home exercise about the topics learned during the course.
 The exercise consists in replicating the examples considered during the class sessions using the World Values Survey data of a different country than the one the professor uses in class to illustrate the application of the methods learned.
 The exercise can be completed along the semester and will be submitted at the end of the course.
-The final grade combines the two evaluation components according to these percentages: take-home exercise (80%); active class participation (20%).